A. Walter Norblad: Early years

-Political career
+Career

 Norblad served in the Oregon Legislative Assembly as a representative for one term (1935–1937), was a member of the board of trustees of Linfield College, and a delegate to the 1940 Republican National Convention.

+World War II

-During World War II, he joined the U.S. Air Force, serving as a combat intelligence officer from 1942 to 1945.
+During World War II, he joined the U.S. Army Air Forces, serving as a combat intelligence officer from 1942 to 1945.

+Congress

 Upon return from the war, he settled in Stayton, Oregon, and was elected to fill the vacancy in the United States Congress caused by the death of James W. Mott.
 He was re-elected to nine successive terms in the House of Representatives.

 Norblad voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

 Death and family

 Norblad died of a heart attack in office in Bethesda, Maryland, on September 20, 1964, and was buried in Lone Oak Cemetery in Stayton, Oregon.

 One of Norblad's children, Albin W. Norblad III, was a state court judge in Oregon.